sudachen/joque/README.md

 ## Terms

-__Joque__ - the job queue service mediating between job originators and workers The queueing broker is coded in Go.
-It also has Python interface.
+__Joque__ - the job queueing service mediating between job originators and workers.
+   The queueing broker is coded in Go.
+Client API has Python interface.

 __Originator__ - the source of job instructions